catness/100-days-of-code/log.md

 * Implemented uploading and unzipping a zip file with the .json theme file and the images

 * Implemented creating a new theme from the zip file (so far without the error checking etc)

+### Day 46:  2019-06-15

+* Implemented the rest of the theme management: activate & use (show the theme images and titles), switch between themes, delete the theme with all the files

+* Checking for existing themes while uploading; rename the image directory if necessary

+* Changed the reset option to reset only the level